 Director compensation is set by the Board on the recommendation of the Compensation Committee and in accordance with director compensation guidelines and principles established by the Nominating and Corporate Governance Committee.
-Under these guidelines and principles, the Board seeks to maintain director compensation at a level that is competitive with director compensation at comparable companies, and requires a substantial portion of such compensation to take the form of DSUs.
-As part of the Compensation Committee's 2015 competitive review of director compensation, the Compensation Committee engaged Willis Towers Watson (the "Compensation Consultant") to provide market comparison information (see Compensation Discussion and Analysis - Compensation Objectives - Independent Advice for a discussion regarding the role of the Compensation Consultant).
-As a result of this review of director compensation in 2015, certain amendments to director compensation and the Directors' Share Compensation Plan were approved, effective January 1, 2016 by the Compensation Committee and the Board.
-The review process included a review of on-hire award practices among comparator companies (set out in Table 8) as well as the structure for the annual director retainer fees.

-Significant changes to the fee structure were then made in order to align director compensation with competitive market practices, as set forth in Table 1 below.
+Under these guidelines and principles, the Board seeks to maintain director compensation at a level that is competitive with director compensation at comparable companies, and requires a substantial portion of such compensation to be taken in the form of DSUs.
+As part of the Compensation Committee's 2015 competitive review of director compensation, the Compensation Committee engaged Willis Towers Watson (the "Compensation Consultant") to provide competitive market information on director compensation policies and practices (see Compensation Discussion and Analysis - Compensation Objectives - Independent Advice for a discussion regarding the role of the Compensation Consultant).
+As a result of this review, certain amendments to director compensation and the Directors' Share Compensation Plan were approved, effective January 1, 2016 by the Compensation Committee and the Board.
+Significant changes to the fee structure were then made in order to align director compensation with competitive market practices, including the elimination of an on-hire DSU grant for directors and the director fee structure for 2016 is set forth in Table 1 below.